Aggregate Operator

 Now, add a Button component to launch the whole operation.
 Clicking the button fires your Data Workflow.
 From there, your Data Workflow takes care of the rest by calculating the summed weight.

-1. | Drag and drop a Button component onto your canvas.
-Place the Button above your Data Workflow. |
+1. | Drag and drop a Button component onto your canvas, placing it between your Data Table and Data Workflow components. |

 3. | In the Label Text field, enter Find Total Weight. |